OnkelTem/audipomarks/README.md

 - split the all-marks file exported by Audipo player into smaller chunks and distribute them among the directories they refer to;

-- recursively join multiple directory-level marks files into the all-marks one, that you can then import back into Audipo.
+- recursively join multiple directory-level marks files into the all-marks one, that you can then import back into Audipo;

+- generate marks automatically using **FFmpeg** [silencedetect](https://ffmpeg.org/ffmpeg-filters.html#silencedetect) filter.

 ## Usage